A simplified approach to generating synthetic data for disclosure control

 \subsection{Summary and recommendations}

 The factors which determine which estimators should be used for the variances of estimates from synthetic data are 1) whether the data are completely or incompletely synthesised and 2) whether the methods of inference that would be used for the observed data match those to be used for the synthetic data.
-In sections 2.1 to 2.3 we dropped the conditioning on any unchanged variables $X$.
-If all of $Y$ is replaced this is considered as complete synthesis for inferences that are conditional on $X$.
-Also, most importantly, all of the results for inference from synthetic data will only hold if the ASD assumption is true.
-Except for simulation studies, the ASD assumption is highly unlikely to be exactly true so all inference from synthetic data must be considered approximate.
+Importantly, all of the results for inference from synthetic data will only hold if the SDA is true.
+Except for simulation studies, the SDA is highly unlikely to be exactly true, so all inference from synthetic data must be considered approximate.
 Based on the results above we make the following recommendations for the methods and estimators to use for synthetic data.
-We consider only the utility of synthetic data, independent of the impact of methods on the potential for disclosure, which is discussed in section \ref{sec:disclosure}.
+We consider only the utility of synthetic data, independent of the impact of methods on the potential for disclosure, which is discussed in Section \ref{sec:disclosure}.